Sup-Friday/js-task-queue/README.md

 | `clearWaitedTasks`            | Removes all tasks waiting to be executed.                                   |                                        |
 | `removeFailedRetryableTask`   | Removes a specific task from the retry list.                                | `taskIdOrTask`                         |
 | `removeWaitedTask`            | Removes a specific task from the waiting list.                              | `taskIdOrTask`                         |

-For more detailed information on each method, including parameter types and return values, please refer to the TypeDoc generated documentation in the `docs` folder or [this link](https://shuo-s-feng.github.io/simple-js-task-queue/).

 ## License